EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_publish.md

 ## From AMQP network to MQTT client

 The FE has an attached link with receiver role to the unique client address $mqtt.to.[client-id] where all published messages are conveyed (see "Connection").
+This link has QoS as AT_LEAST_ONCE so in all cases, the messages received from the AMQP network is "unsettled" (even for QoS level 0).

 The FE receives published messages as _AMQP_PUBLISH_ messages (see previous paragraph).

 ### QoS level 0 (AT_MOST_ONCE)

-For QoS level 0, message is published as "settled" and no acknowledge is needed.
+For QoS level 0, message is published as "unsettled" but the FE can sends immediately the disposition (with "settled") before sending the _PUBLISH_ to the remote MQTT client and without waiting for any acknowledge (of course, due to QoS level 0).

 ![Publish QoS 0](../images/12_publish_qos_0_amqp.png)